 This post may contain affiliate links.
 Please read our disclosure policy.

 Sweet and savory Cider-Glazed Brussels Sprouts with apples, shallots, and bacon.
 This all-star side dish is worthy of any dinner party, yet easy enough for weeknights.
-Delightfully crispy and caramelized with steakhouse-worthy flavor, they’ll impress even the biggest veggie skeptics!
+Delightfully crispy and caramelized with steakhouse-worthy flavor, they’ll impress even the biggest veggie skeptics.

 Charred and crispy on the outside, caramelized and meaty on the inside, and tossed in the most addictive apple cider glaze, these sprouts are side dish perfection.

-These glazed Brussels sprouts are a fan-favorite side dish, and pair well with just about any entree.
 They’re impressive enough for holiday hosting, yet only require a handful of ingredients and 35 minutes to make.

 In addition to crispy roasted sprouts, this recipe also includes crunchy bits of bacon, caramelized apples and shallots, fresh thyme, and toasted pine nuts.